 What Brita Actually Removes

-Brita makes two filter types, and they remove different things.
-Neither one removes PFAS.
+Brita makes several filter types, and they remove different things.
+Most are not designed for PFAS.

 Standard Filter (White)